amitgoswami1027/UdacityNanodegree-aws-cloud-architect/Project3_Securing-Recipe-Vaut-Web-Application/README.md

      CDN providers, however they provide WAF capabilities as part of their offering.
 Cloud providers such as AWS also provide this type of service natively.
 AWS
      WAF can be placed in front of public facing application services such as CloudFront and API Gateway transparently so that application endpoints do not need to change.
 #### Comment-03: Good Job with the tools.
 Please also share an example vulnerability for AWS Config.
+(E5T2.txt updated)
 * Solution: 3.
 Scan an AWS environment for cloud configuration vulnerabilities
 Solution: AWS Config (AWS Config evaluates whether your resource configurations comply with relevant rules and summarizes the compliance results)
 ### Example vulnerability